bootdotdev/blog/content/jobs/reasons-you-cant-get-a-programming-job.md

 The issue is that years of experience don’t mean anything.
 I could be the laziest coder in the world, with an alleged five years’ experience writing Perl, because my sister owns the company and she didn’t fire me.
 I’d have the exact same skill set as someone with just one month of experience, but who had taken her job much more seriously than me.

-Like the good interview skills, asking about years of experience is just job application shorthand for “Do you know how to do 75% of the things we’ll need you to do?”
+Like the good interview skills, asking about years of experience is just job application shorthand for "Do you know how to do 75% of the things we’ll need you to do?"

 ### Why this means you can’t get a programming job